Rupa42/weather-data-pipeline/README.md

 3. Run the notebook (weatherapi.ipynb) in JupyterLab or Jupyter Notebook.
 4. Execute the SQL scripts (sql_file.sql) in your PostgreSQL database to create tables and insert data.

-Notes
-	•	Make sure you have access to a PostgreSQL database and the necessary credentials.
-	•	Replace any API keys or database credentials in the notebook before running.

 Author
 Rupa Mishra